Is Olives Safe During Pregnancy? (Updated 2026 Guide)

 ✗ What to Avoid

-- • Olives stuffed with unpasteurized feta cheese due to listeria risk
+- • Olives stuffed with blue cheese (unpasteurized cheese risk)

 Most Common Ingredients in Olives Products